Interview

 From where I sat, I had seen the Rolls-Royce pull up outside the hotel.
 The driver got out, checked his watch, and came into the lobby.
 He exchanged a word with the hotel manager, who had been hovering near the reception desk, and came over to us.
 It seemed the meeting was over.
 She stood and held out her hand.

-“It was lovely meeting you.
+“It was lovely meeting you,” she said.
 Send everything to my manager’s email.”
+I knew what that meant.

 I leapt up to shake her hand, resisting the temptation to kiss it.
 I watched her go with a sinking feeling.
 They went out through the glass doors.
-The driver held the car door open for her, then he got in, and the car glided noiselessly out of sight.
-They were gone.
+The driver held the car door open for her while the bodyguard walked around to the other side.
+They got in, and the car glided noiselessly out of sight.